 At Carrefour francophone, we have a basic principle: we do our very best to support your child in all aspects of childhood development.
 So our practices stem from this principle.
-We promise that our programs will offer a wide variety of high-quality activities.
+We promise that our summer programs will offer a wide variety of high-quality activities with emphasis on art, culture and the outdoors all while learning through play.
 With us, your child will experience learning and play that contribute to growth and self-discovery.
 Our 'emergent' approach offers flexibility in our programming.
 We base our daily activities on the interests and needs of the children.
 This approach keeps children involved and interested and helps encourage independence through learning experiences.